-The School of Computing Science at the University of Glasgow is offering up to 17 studentships to support PhD research for students starting in 2021.
+The School of Computing Science at the University of Glasgow is offering up to 8 studentships to support PhD research for students starting by January 2022 or shortly thereafter.
 Funding is available to support tuition fees for both home and international students, and in most cases to support living expenses at the recommended UKRI rate with an annual stipend (£15,840 for session 2021-22).
 In particular, the following studentships are available: